 Investment firms will be subject to transactional reporting obligations on a T+1 basis to the relevant NCA.
 In addition, position reports in commodity derivatives, emission allowances and their EEOTCs are to be disclosed in aggregation by trade businesses conforming to pre-defined ancillary tests to determine and segregate genuine market hedgers from speculators.

 MiFID II requires 65 transactional reporting fields with respective tags to be implemented where applicable in order and execution API and FIX protocol messaging.
 Identification of the client, investment decision maker and trader (human or algorithm) are amongst the Legal Identifier tags including Direct Electronic Access (DEA), waivers and their abbreviated short codes that are included for reconciliation between investment firms, trading venues and CCPs.
 HFT authorized businesses will require relevant order and transactional reporting to be measured in one microsecond, UTC GPS precision.

 The above is simply a snapshot as to MiFID II’s origins and some of the issues investment firms and market participants will face come next January.

-In my next blog post, I will dive deeper into implications and effects of MiFID II on algos.
+In my next blog post, MiFID II and Algorithmic Trading: What You Need to Know Now, I dive deeper into implications and effects of MiFID II on algos.